zenvisage/IncVisage/README.md

 * Incvisage provides an options menu select attributes of a dataset that is tanslated to an aggregate query at the back end.

-* Incvisage provides a anamation pane to play, pause and reset the visualization generations at any point of type.
+* Incvisage provides an anamation pane to play, pause and reset the visualization generations at any point of type.
 Users can also take snapshots of a iteration and compare it with newer iterations when making decisions.

 ![Alt text](/images/front.PNG?raw=true "IncVisage Front End")